adamtheturtle/dcos/tests/end_to_end/README.md

 This could clone DC/OS Docker.
 This could use somethink like `pkgpanda`.
 This could continue as-is - using a path to an existing clone.

+## Style checking

+For development help I used mypy and YAPF.
+I committed the configs.
+Where and whether they live should be discussed.